 Penny was born about 70 years ago on October 5, 1947, at the center of the Pacific Ocean in the Marshall Ilslands.
 These are incredibly beautiful islands that most of us only dream about visiting.
 Each island group has a "chief" or "iroij/leroij" and she was raised in the chief's household.
 By many reports, she was spoilt, stubborn and naughty; one of these characteristics stayed with her all her life.

-She did the normal things a person there did, but after the 9th grade, she was selected for a scholarship to go to the fairly prestigious Bethania High School - a girls' mission school in a completely different island nation, Palau, for grades 10 to 12.
+She did the normal things a person there did, but after the 9th grade, she was selected for a scholarship to go to the fairly prestigious Bethania High School, a girls' mission school in a completely different island nation, Palau, for grades 10 to 12.
 It was about 4,000 km from her home and took over a month to get there by ship.
 There were only a few other Marshallese girls at Bethania High School, and it was a tremendous challenge to be so far away from her family, culture, and language.
 Although being spoilt, stubborn and naughty did not help, she persevered and graduated in 1968.
 In fact, she survived the school and the school survived her.
-She then returned home and worked for a year in Majuro.
+She then returned home and worked for a year in Majuro, the main centre of the Marshall Ilands.
 During that period, she and several other Marshallese received a scholarship for further education in the Philippines.
 I can't help think that her family was very happy about this, but knowing her "independent thinking" (notice that I did not say "stubborn") it is not a surprise that she chose to travel about 5,500 km to study, once again far from her family and culture.
 This was an even more commendable and adventurous undertaking considering the very limited opportunities for higher education for girls those days in the islands.
 The school, FEBIAS College of the Bible, was also a mission school.
 After five years, she graduated with an Arts degree in Christian Education.
 The added side-benefits of this experience were that she became less spoilt, less naughty and she learned the Tagalog language.

 At this point, Penny made a decision that would turn out to be one of those proverbial "change your life forever" decisions.
 She appreciated the experience and education she received at Bethania High School, so she offered to return there to teach for a year.
 It was sort of a "giving back" for what she had received.
 It so happened that at the related boy's school on Palau, there was a volunteer teacher from Canada, Gerhart Pahl.
 (The Lord really does work in mysterious ways, doesn't He!)
 Romance blossomed after spending time together watching the moon come up and glisten on the waves which were breaking over the reef, and feeling the warm gentle breezes that rustled through the coconut trees.
 On one of their first dates, Gerhart tricked Penny into eating a spoonful of wassabe (Japanese horseradish) under the pretense that it was actually green tea ice cream.
 Despite this terrible trick, she still agreed to his marriage proposal, and on July 26, 1975, they formalized their commitment to love each other to the end of their lives.
 Gerhart was keenly aware of her commitment and willingness to follow him wherever it might lead, knowing full well it may never take her back to her home island, family and culture.
 Penny's decision was truly remarkable, and twe thank God for her willingness to give up so much to be a part of Gerhart and his family's lives.
 They stayed in Palau.